 Industrial Cogeneration

 Given the breadth of biomass-based products, processing facilities function differently for each type of material.
-As a biofuels engineering company, Vista’s broad range of experience in cost-effective greenfield and brownfield engineering facility design is ideally suited to meet the needs of biofuel production facilities like a torrefied wood pellet plant.
+As a engineering consulting company, Vista Projects’ broad range of experience in cost-effective greenfield and brownfield engineering facility design is ideally suited to meet the needs of biofuel production facilities like a torrefied wood pellet plant.

 Green diesel is a second-generation biofuel derived from renewable feedstock.
 Its chemical properties are similar to petroleum-based diesel, making it different from biodiesel.